-Since 2016, in an effort to raise employee awareness of the environmental impacts of day-to-day activities and to promote sustainable behaviours also in offices, the corporate offices in Italy have introduced the use of personalised codes for all copying/printing activities.
+Since 2016, in an effort to raise employee awareness of the environmental impacts of day-to-day activities and to promote sustainable behaviours introduced the use of personalised codes for all copying/printing activities.
 The goal is to enhance employees' sense of responsibility and to rationalise the number of printed documents, so as to cut toner and paper consumption.
 From 2018, the project was extended to the offices of the EMEA Region in Paris and to the logistics hub in Castel San Giovanni, Piacenza.

-Another project launched in late 2018 and continued in 2019, which has significantly reduced paper consumption, is the development of an electronic incoming invoice archive.
-This digitization programme for all incoming invoices is fully operational in Italy, France, Austria, Germany, Belgium, Switzerland, the United Kingdom, Denmark, the Netherlands, Spain, Norway, Sweden, Ireland and the United Arab Emirates and is being activated in the United States and Canada.
-This process made it possible to reduce paper consumption by around 800 kg in 2019.
+Another project launched in late 2018 and conelectronic incoming invoice archive.
+This digifully operational in Italy, France, Austria, Germany, Belgium, Switzerland, the United Kingdom, Denmark, the Netherlands, Spain, Norway, Sweden, Ireland and the United Arab Emirates and is being activated in the United States and paper consumption by around 800 kg in 2019.